energy-modelling-toolkit/Dispa-SET/Docs/model.rst

 	\mathit{StorageLevel}_{s,i} \leq \mathit{StorageCapacity}_s \cdot \mathit{AvailabilityFactor}_{s,i} \cdot \mathit{Nunits}_s

 The energy added to the storage unit is limited by the charging capacity.
-Charging is allowed only if the unit is not producing (discharging) at the same time (i.e. if Committed, corresponding to the {\textquotedbl}normal{\textquotedbl} mode, is equal to 0).
+Charging is allowed only if the unit is not producing (discharging) at the same time (i.e. if Committed, corresponding to the normal mode, is equal to 0).

 .. math::